An Algorithm for Learning Smaller Representations of Models With Scarce Data: Background: Notation and Definitions

-This definition is not new, and it is merely a notational convenience.
-Some equivalent measures are the $\epsilon$-\emph{representativeness} of $\P$ in the sense of \newcite{ShalevUML}, which is defined as the difference between the empirical error and the true error; and, following a result by \newcite{Hanneke}, the minimum sample size for binary function classes of finite VC dimension can also be considered equivalent in the converse.\footnote{The result by \newcite{Hanneke} concerns the minimum size of $D$ such that \eqref{errorfunction} holds.
-It follows that if the sample size doesn't meet that bound, the probability distribution is not $\epsilon$-learnable.
-We will revisit this result in \secref{proofs}.}
+\defref{erepresentativeness} captures a dataset $D$ and hypothesis class $W$'s ability to capture $\P$.
+It upper-bounds the difference between the true error and the empirical error rate as incurred by the best model $f(\cdot) \in W$ when trained on $D$.
+It is also referred to as $\epsilon$-\emph{representativeness} \newcite{ShalevUML}.
+Following a result by Hanneke \newcite{Hanneke}, an equivalent definition can be obtained with the minimum sample size for binary function classes of finite VC dimension \cite{VC}.\footnote{The result by Hanneke \newcite{Hanneke} concerns the minimum size of $D$ such that \eqref{errorfunction} holds.
+It follows that if the sample size doesn't meet that bound, the probability distribution is not $(\epsilon, \delta, W)$-learnable.
+We revisit this statement in \secref{proofs}.}